bennokr/semsynth/README.md

 ## 🧰 Metadata templates & column mappings
 - `semsynth/dataproviders/uciml.py` exposes a CLI that turns the JSON payloads cached under `uciml-cache/` (sometimes referenced as `uci-cache/` in earlier docs) into DCAT + DSV JSON-LD that downstream tools can ingest.
-- Scripts under `map_columns/` take that JSON-LD and suggest or write terminology mappings (see `map_columns/README.md`).
+- Scripts under `map_columns/` take that JSON-LD and suggest or write terminology mappings (see `map_columns/README.md` for the full strategy catalog covering lexical, Datasette keyword, embedding, and LLM workflows).
-  - `map_columns/codes_map_columns.py` performs fully offline Wikidata matching against `map_columns/codes.tsv`, optionally merging manual overrides into SSSOM output.
-  - `python -m semsynth create-mapping uciml --datasets 145` automates the end-to-end workflow (JSON-LD export → Wikidata scoring → SSSOM merge) and stores the results under `mappings/`.
+- `python -m semsynth create-mapping uciml --datasets 145 --method lexical` automates the end-to-end workflow (JSON-LD export → terminology scoring → SSSOM merge) and stores the results under `mappings/`.

 ### Example: UCI dataset 45 (Heart Disease)
 1. Fetch the dataset metadata.
 Any command that touches the UCI provider will populate `uciml-cache/<id>.json`.
 For example: